ussaohelcim/paint-animator/README.md

 # paint-animator

-Animation tool to draw simple animations and render them to webm.
+Animation tool to draw simple animations and render them to GIF.

 You can use here: https://ussaohelcim.github.io/paint-animator/